Hisense: Production bases

 Hisense owns at least 14 manufacturing parks worldwide and operates several production bases.

 Hisense Guangdong Multimedia Industrial Base was put into operation on 28 September 2007.
 This industrial base produces flat panel TVs and is in the Shunde District of the city of Foshan, Guangdong.

-Hisense Industrial Park in South Africa is a Hisense South African production base will manufacture televisions and white goods.
+Hisense Industrial Park in South Africa was set up to manufacture televisions and white goods.

 Hisense Information Industrial Park was created in 2001 and in Qingdao, Shandong, this industrial park is on 80 hectares of land.
 Hisense-Hitachi operates a commercial air-conditioning manufacturing facility in the park and from 2007 a LCD TV module production line also calls the park home.

 Hisense Pingdu Home Appliance Industrial Park was in Pingdu, Shandong, it is home to Hisense Air Conditioning Co Ltd.

 Hisense Yellow Island Information Product Manufacturing Park was encompassing over 200 acre, Hisense Yellow Island Information Product Manufacturing Park is one of the twelve industrial parks owned by Hisense as of 2009.

 Huzhou production base is a Hisense inverter-type/variable-frequency air-conditioner production base is in Huzhou, Zhejiang, and was set up on 8 May 2005.
 A joint venture between Hisense Air Conditioner Co Ltd and Zhejiang Xianke Air Conditioner Co, it is operated by subsidiary Hisense (Zhejiang) Air Conditioner Co Ltd and comprises a 60,000 square meter factory and over 200 mu of land.

 Hisense Whirlpool (Huzhou) Household Appliances Industrial Park is a production base that manufactures washing machines and refrigerators for a joint venture with Whirlpool is at this Huzhou park.
 It comprises an 80,000 square meter factory on 20 hectares of land.

 Nanjing Refrigerator Industrial Park is in the Nanjing Xingang Economic and Technological Development Zone of Nanjing, Jiangsu.
 A refrigerator production base is in this industrial park.
 The site's factory is 52,000 square meters in size.

 Sichuan production base is a Hisense Kelon refrigerator production base with a 36,000 square meter factory is in Chengdu, Sichuan.